JonKerridge/UCaPE/README.md

 This was because the net2 became available and has more functionality, especially where mobility of processes was concerned.

-The CNS-Server is found in jcsp.net.tcpip.TCPIPCNSServer within the jcsp-v.m.p.jar library and can be run directly from the library in your IDE.
+The CNS-Server is found in jcsp.net.tcpip.TCPIPCNSServer within the jcsp-?.?.?.jar library and can be run directly from the library in your IDE.